Adaptive behavior (ecology): Non-heritable

 Populations change through the process of evolution.
 Each individual in a population has a unique role in their particular environment.
 This role, commonly known as an ecological niche, is simply how an organism lives in an environment in relation to others.
 Over successive generations, the organism must adapt to their surrounding conditions in order to develop their niche.
 An organism's niche will evolve as changes in the external environment occur.
 The most successful species in nature are those that are able to use adaptive behaviors to build on prior knowledge, thereby increasing their overall knowledge bank.
 In turn, this will improve their overall survival and reproductive success.

 Learning

 Many species have the ability to adapt through learning.
 Organisms will often learn through various psychological and cognitive processes, such as operant and classical conditioning and discrimination memory.
 This learning process allows organisms to modify their behavior to survive in unpredictable environments.
 Organisms begin as naive individuals and learning allows them to obtain the knowledge they need to adapt and survive.
-It is important to remember that a learned adaptive behavior must have a psychological, as well as a biological, component; without the integration of these two disciplines, behavioral adaptation cannot occur.
+A learned adaptive behavior must have a psychological, as well as a biological, component; without the integration of these two disciplines, behavioral adaptation cannot occur.